dell/omnia/docs/source/InstallationGuides/BuildingClusters/k8s_plugin_roce_nic.rst

 2. Number of entries in the ``input/roce_plugin_config.yml`` should be equal to number of RoCE interfaces available in the RoCE pod.
 3. VLAN NICs are not supported.
 4. This playbook supports the deployment of up to 8 RoCE NIC interfaces.
 5. Omnia does not validate any parameter entries in the ``input/roce_plugin_config.yml``.
 It is the user's responsibility to provide correct inputs for the required parameters.
-In case of any errors due to incorrect entries, delete and re-install the plugin with correct inputs.
+In case of any errors encountered due to incorrect entries, delete and re-install the plugin with the correct inputs.

 Install the plugin
 -------------------